US AG 'Must Retract' or Prove Comments About Spying on Trump Campaign - Schumer

-The New York Democrat tweeted Wednesday that Barr "must retract his statement immediately or produce specific evidence to back it up," saying that "Perpetuating conspiracy theories is beneath the office of the Attorney General."
+The New York Democrat tweeted Wednesday that Barr "must retract his statement immediately or produce specific evidence to back it up," saying, "Perpetuating conspiracy theories is beneath the office of the Attorney General."

 AG Barr admitted he had no evidence to support his claim that spying on the Trump campaign “did occur.”— Chuck Schumer (@SenSchumer) April 10, 2019